-We have a preeminent Committee on Foreign Investment in the United States (CFIUS) team
+We have a preeminent Committee on Foreign Investment in the United States (CFIUS) team:

-- Handled approximately 5% of all CFIUS cases in 2019 - Developed and maintains what is considered to be the largest and most comprehensive database of publicly known CFIUS filings - The Trade Practitioner - Unique analytics capability using a proprietary database to assess CFIUS risk based on country and industry - Former US Congress and administration resources to assess and address policy considerations - Leadership that has been involved in CFIUS cases from the inception of CFIUS and handled some of the most important CFIUS matters over the years
+- Handled a significant number of all transactions reviewed by CFIUS annually - Developed and maintains what is considered to be the largest and most comprehensive database of publicly known CFIUS filings - The Trade Practitioner - Unique analytics capability using a proprietary database to assess CFIUS risk based on country and industry - Former US Congress and administration resources to assess and address policy considerations - Leadership that has been involved in CFIUS cases from the inception of CFIUS and handled some of the most important CFIUS matters over the years

-Experience with related notice and clearance issues before the US Department of State and the US Department of Defense, as well as the FCC
+Experience with related notice and clearance issues before the US Department of State and the US Department of Defense and the FCC, as well as foreign investment reviews in other jurisdictions.

-A truly "one-stop shop" with a global team known for its expertise in export controls, sanctions, government contracts and security clearance matters
+A truly "one-stop shop" with a global team known for its expertise in export controls, sanctions, government contracts and security clearance matters.